raohmaru/CFC/o8g/Documents/CFC-Rules.md

 The Arena is divided into two parts, one for each player, called the **Ring**.
 The Ring is where the players places their character cards, always in an empty slot.
 In a regular CFC game, each Ring has four slots, that means that players can play up to four characters by placing the cards in an empty slot.

 When a player attacks with their characters, these cards are placed in the Attack Line by moving them one space forward (but without invading the other player's ring).
-If the other player blocks an attack (he does a counterattack) with a character, he moves that card to its Attack Line in front of the attacking card.
+If the other player blocks an attack (he does a counter-attack) with a character, he moves that card to its Attack Line in front of the attacking card.

-At the end of a turn, character cards are moved back to their slot.
+At the end of a turn, character cards are moved back to their corresponding slot.

 ### Deck
 Players need a deck of at least 50 cards to play CFC.
 A deck can contain any type of card but with the following limitation: it can't have more than three copies of any single card with the same name (*for example, a deck can contain three cards named "Akuma" and another three cards named "Shinjin Akuma"*).

 When a player draws a card, he must draw from the top of his deck (unless an effect says the opposite).

-If a player cannot draw cards form his deck during his Draw phase, he loses the battle.

 ### Discards Pile
-When a character is KO'ed (that is, its Battle Points lowers to 0 or by an effect) it's moved from a Ring to its controller Discard Pile , faced up.
+When a character is **KO'ed** (that is, its Battle Points lowers to 0 or by an effect) it's moved from a Ring to its controller Discard Pile , faced up.
 Action cards and Reaction cards go to the Discard Pile as well, after their effects are resolved.

 Any player may look at a Discards Pile, but the order of the cards can't be changed.

 ### Removed Pile
-Some effects ~~(like Fellowship)~~ send cards to the Removed Pile.
+Some effects may send cards to the Removed Pile.
 Cards in this pile are considered out of the game to any effect.

 Removed cards are kept face up and may be examined by any player at any time.

 ### Hand
-Cards held by each player are called the Hand.
+Cards held by each player are called the **Hand**.
 When starting a battle, players draw 5 cards from their deck.

 There's no limit on the number of cards a player can have in his hand.